Frequently Asked Questions

 Cancel 48 hours before appointment(s) you will be refunded in its entirety.
 Cancel 24 hours or less before original appointment with no reschedule will be charged up to 50% of service.
 No shows will be charged 100% of the service.

 Deep tissue generally focuses on manipulating the muscles using the therapist’s (not limited to) knuckles, forearms, and elbows to relieve tight, overstimulated, sore, achy, tired muscles.
-Therapeutics can range from a light touch to work different branches of the nervous and circulatory systems to a firm touch to engage the muscles.

 The lifestyle of Massage varies depending on the individual.
 It generally improves sleep and circulation, calms anxiety, and can reduce chronic pain/fatigue, amongst other things.